 Mixer.exe is a executable file (a program) for Windows.
 The filename extension .exe is the abbreviation for executable.
 Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
 The free file information forum can help you determine if Mixer.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.

 Mixer.exe file information

 Description: Mixer.exe is located in the folder C:\Windows (mostly c:\windows\ or C:\Program Files\PCI Audio Applications\).

 There is no file information.
 It is not a Windows core file.
 The process starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 The program is not visible.
+It is located in the Windows folder, but it is not a Windows core file.
 Mixer.exe is able to record inputs.
-Therefore the technical security rating is 36% dangerous, however also read the users reviews.
+Therefore the technical security rating is 37% dangerous; however you should also read the users reviews.

 Recommended: Identify Mixer.exe related errors

 If Mixer.exe is located in a subfolder of "C:\Program Files", the security rating is 35% dangerous.
 The file size is 98,304 bytes (33% of all occurrences), 655,360 bytes, 1,216,512 bytes or 1,077,248 bytes.

 There is no file information.
 The file is not a Windows system file.